 These are so much more than just some SBD programs.
-They are detailed guides on how to perfect your squat, bench press and deadlift technique while continuously building strength month-after-month!
+They are detailed guides on how to perfect your squat, bench press and deadlift technique so you can lift maximum weight, while continuously building strength month-after-month!
 And they have already helped thousands of people all over the world increase each of their maxes by 10-20% in just 12-weeks!

 So, let me ask you…

 Are you tired of always lifting the same weight, making little to no progress?